 Is home ownership a longtime dream and a goal you have been working towards, but you just can’t seem to save enough money to make it happen?
-If you have good credit and sufficient income to manage house payments, but the downpayment and closing costs are holding you back, you will be happy to know that you can actually buy a home.
+If you have good credit and sufficient income to manage house payments, but the down payment and closing costs are holding you back, you will be happy to know that you can actually buy a home.
 There are several Down Payment Assistance programs out there to help buyers secure their own home.
 These programs change from year to year depending on funding.

 Each Down Payment Assistance program has different requirements for qualification and different repayment scenarios.
 You should review in detail each of these options with a qualified mortgage lender who can explain the pros and cons of each and help you decide if this is right for you.